-Welcome to one of the world’s most expensive barefoot retreats—a magnet for the rich and famous and the reported honeymoon destination of Prince William and Kate Middleton.
+Welcome to North Island Seychelles, one of the world’s most expensive barefoot retreats.
+It’s a magnet for the rich and famous, and the reported honeymoon destination of Prince William and Kate Middleton.

-White sand, crystal clear turquoise water and the backdrop of the granite rocks make the island’s four private, pristine beaches a perfect setting for an idealised ‘Robinson Crusoe’ existence.
-Everything on the island is designed around this experience—and the unique vision of utmost exclusivity.
+White sand, crystal clear turquoise water and the backdrop of the granite rocks make the island’s four private, pristine beaches a perfect setting for an idealized ‘Robinson Crusoe’ existence.
+Everything on the island is designed around this experience.

 The island of your own

 There are only 11 exclusive villas on the entire island, each designed by Silvio Rech and his wife Lesley Carstens, the award-winning architects from South Africa.
-Individually handcrafted from local stone, wood and glass, these retreats are in synch with the most basic of nature’s elements and the distinct flavour of the Seychelles.
+Individually handcrafted from local stone, wood, and glass, these retreats are in synch with the most basic of nature’s elements and the distinct flavor of Seychelles.

-Luxurious yet not ostentatious, the interiors are framed by Banwas wood, the island own granite coves and a traditional style ylang-ylang roofing.
-The neutral colour tones blend flawlessly with the island’s granite rocks, woods and ocean sands.
+Refined luxury defines the style of interiors.
+Framed by Banwas wood, the island’s own granite coves, and a traditional style ylang-ylang roofing.
+The neutral color tones blend flawlessly with the island’s granite rocks, woods, and ocean sands.

 An artful illusion of total casualness infuses everything, from the four-postered bedrooms with pillars made out of driftwood to the showers constructed from pieces of bamboo to create the impression of improvised rainwater bathing.